dmp1ce/BTC-Privacy-Suite/README.md

 For reference, the `:s` in `electrums3lojbuj.onion:50002:s` specifies a secure (TLS) connection.
 A `:t` would specify an unsecure (TCP) connect.
 Both are supported. `50001` uses unsecure connections and `50002` uses secure connections.
 Both are ultimately secure if using and onion address, because Tor is encrypted from client to hidden service.
 The secure (TLS) endpoing is important if connecting an Electrum Android client and maybe some other clients.
 To get the `.onion` to connect to, run the `./start` script.

-## Join Market
+## JoinMarket

-Two Join Market override templates are provided.
-One for starting the Join Market daemon (`joinmarketd.yml.tpl`) were a Join Market wallet can be managed.
-Another override is provided for running a Join Market yield generator (`joinmarket-yg.yml.tpl`) or market maker.
+Two JoinMarket override templates are provided.
+One for starting the JoinMarket daemon (`joinmarketd.yml.tpl`) were a JoinMarket wallet can be managed.
+Another override is provided for running a JoinMarket yield generator (`joinmarket-yg.yml.tpl`) or market maker.

-### Join Market daemon and wallet usage
+### JoinMarket daemon and wallet usage

 Copy the `joinmarketd.yml.tpl` to a file named `joinmarketd.yml` and start the service with `./start`.